 - If you are volunteering in any local event like trade fair or charity marathons, you can get as much footfall as possible by sending an email or a text message regarding the details of the event.
 You can also offer bonuses for the clients who visit your stall at the event.

 - Along with the contact information, you can also ask your clients about their birthdays.
-Sending heartwarming birthday wishes on your client’s birthday will not only make them feel special, but this caring attitude will also help you establish a loyal relationship with them.
+Sending heartwarming birthday wishes on your client’s birthdays will not only make them feel special, but this caring attitude will also help you establish a loyal relationship with them.

 7. Host open houses

-Whether you have a staff of therapists or you are a solo practitioner, open houses can help introduce the therapeutic knowledge and the exceptionally refreshing nature of your services to the local community.
+Whether you have a staff of therapists or you are a solo practitioner, open houses can help introduce therapeutic knowledge and the exceptionally refreshing nature of your services to the local community.